GenesisEducationKyiv/hw1-se-school_2022-code-review-Gerodote/README.md

 # for_course
+## How to run this?
+1.  git clone
+2. Setup gmail account as in guide below.
+3.

 ## How to setup gmail account to send emails?
 1. Create a Google account
 2. Go to console.cloud.google.com